Analyzing Canadian Pacific Railway's Unusual Options Activity | Benzinga

 Analyzing Canadian Pacific Railway's Unusual Options Activity

-Shares of Canadian Pacific Railway (NYSE:CP) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $74.22.
+Shares of Canadian Pacific Railway (NYSE:CP) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $73.47.

 - Option Type: SWEEP